DimensionalArkBishops/DAB/notes.md

 Jack of all trades,

-Other games: Overwatch, Warframe
+Other games: Overwatch, Warframe, GTA 5

 NapalmClaw/Abbot - Condition
 Main class: Elementalist

-Other games playing: Warframe, Overwatch
+Other games playing: Warframe, Overwatch, GTA 5

 Doom - Area DPS
 Main class Gardian.
 Doom

-Other games playing: Space Engineers, Kerbal Space Program, Fallout 4
+Other games playing: Space Engineers, Kerbal Space Program, Galactic Civilizations 3

-Arithmancer - Sneak Theif
+Arithmancer - Sneak Thief
 Team coder, website owner, main class: Theif

 Tymestrike/Myth - Front line tank, DPH

  My handle is tymestrike, I joined Dimensional Ark Bishops in spring of ’14.
 I tend to focus on Tank style characters for games where that is viable.
 I prefer to be in the thick of battle but not be the one doing the most damage, I operate on the concept “If I am the biggest threat on the battlefield, or appear to be, my allies can lay waste to everything around me.”
 I played WoW from just before Burning Crusade launch till just after Cataclysm as a Raid tank Paladin, that style of play has never left me.

-Other Games: Warframe
+Other Games: Warframe, Endless Legend, The Witcher

 _Formatted Stuff_
 **More formatted Stuff**